uptrace/bun-docs/docs/guide/soft-deletes.md

+---
+title: Soft deletes
+---

-# Soft deletes
+# Soft deletes for PostgreSQL, MySQL, and SQLite

 ## Introduction

 Soft deletes allow marking rows as deleted without actually deleting them from a database.
-You achieve that by using a flag column and modifying queries to check the flag value.
+You can achieve that by using an auxiliary flag column and modifying queries to check the flag value.

 For example, to soft delete a row using `deleted_at timestamptz` column as a flag: